 But while an increase in online traffic does not guarantee revenue; converting visitors into customers does.

-This is where CRO comes in.
+This is where website conversion rate optimisation or CRO comes in.

 With the vast array of web optimisation techniques, we’re rounding up some of the key elements to boost your website conversion rates.